Terminology

 Broadcast channel

-• Posting commitments to an authenticated centralized server that is trusted to provide a single view to all participants (also known as 'public bulletin board')
+As an alternative to using echo-broadcast, other mechanisms are possible depending on the application.
+For example, posting commitments (round 1 packages) to an authenticated centralized server.
+This server needs to be trusted to provide a single view to all participants (also known as "public bulletin board").

 Identifier